andruhon/rust-in-node-examples/README.rst

 Rust in node examples
 =====================

-Experimenting with adding Rust extension into NodeJS via C++ addon
+Experimenting with adding Rust extension into NodeJS/V8 crossplatformingly via C++ native addon with help of C ABI interface.

-Work still in progress

-List of available functions:

-* int to int function
-* string to string function
-* numeric array to numeric array function
-* void to struct as an object
-* struct as object to bool
-* callbacks
+Entirely the same approach works for Electron framework, with a little nuance that you should put your plugin into node_modules and do `electron-rebuild.cmd -w youraddonname -f`

+Experimented parameter and return types:

+void, bool, c_int, c_double (JS float), *c_char (JS string), Struct (JS object), *c_int (JS numeric array)

 What's inside: